By David Madrid

 The teenager watched his neighbor’s yard from his upstairs bedroom window.
 Occasionally, late at night, he jumped the fence and stole things from her two little boys.

 He didn’t need what he stole.
 The boys’ toys were little-kid toys, but the temptation to steal was too strong.

 The teenager reveled in the misfortune of others and loved to cause pain.
 His pimply face with a permanent sneer and dead eyes reflected a putrid soul.

-He carried a sharp buck knife, and he looked forward to the day he could use it on a human instead of the assortment of animals he had killed over the years.
+He carried a sharp buck knife, and he looked forward to the day he could use it on a human instead of the assortment of animals he butchered over the years.
 Pets of weak people, left in their yards for them to find.

 As time passed, the 17-year-old thief became bolder.
 He watched for signs that nobody was home next door, and when the family was gone he went into the yard and checked the back door.

 Occasionally, the door was unlocked, so he went into the house and stole things.
 Nothing big and not too much.
 He didn’t want the family to figure out he was entering their home.

 He particularly liked a dreamcatcher hanging in the boy’s room between the brothers’ beds, but he knew the artifact would be missed, so he didn’t steal it.

 Thievery wasn’t the only thing on the teenager’s mind.
 He entertained a dangerous fantasy.
 In his imagination, he sneaked into the house to find the two boys alone.
 He thought of the many ways he could punish and torture the boys.